dipunm/backup/configs/files-from.list.d/README.md

 common folder structures or applications with other users.

 Files can be named anything but must use the extension `.list` and must remain in this folder without using subdirectories.
+Add a reference to each file that you wish to include in $BACKUP_USR_ROOT/configs/main.conf